1.77 MW Landfill Solar Array Project

 Project Costs and Revenue:

-To construct the array, the Town of Exeter will bond $5,227.274 million dollars, amortized over 20 years.
+To construct the array, the Town of Exeter has bonded $5,227.274 million dollars, amortized over 20 years.
 The financing plan for the project includes annual revenues and renewable energy credits to offset the amount of debt service, resulting in no tax impact.
 At year 20, the bond will be fully paid with all revenues generated by the solar array become available to the Town.